GLOBAL MARKETS-Stocks, euro slide on EU bailout doubts

 than 1.5 percent this week.
 The benchmark index, which posted

-its best month in 20 years in October, posted its first down
+its best month in 20 years in October, was on track to post its

 "There's too much uncertainty going on.
 What Greece has